brandur/sorg/content/nanoglyphs-drafts/027-15-minutes.md

 > To put these numbers into perspective, the annual risk of a given person being hit by a meteorite is estimated to be one chance in 17 billion, which means the probability is about 0.00000000006 (6 × 10<sup>−11</sup>), equivalent to the odds of creating a few tens of trillions of UUIDs in a year and having one duplicate.
 In other words, only after generating 1 billion UUIDs every second for approximately 100 years would the probability of creating a single duplicate reach 50%.

-A good chunk of Segment's rationalization for the new format is concerns around UUID V4 collisions due to implementation bugs.
+A good chunk of Segment's rationale for the new format is concerns around UUID V4 collisions due to implementation bugs.
 This is certainly possible, but in my experience, doesn't turn out to be a problem in practice.

 ### Pure randomness as a feature (#randomness)

 Justin writes in with a very thorough article from [Cockroach Labs on choosing index keys](https://www.cockroachlabs.com/blog/how-to-choose-db-index-keys/).
 Cockroach maps its normal `SERIAL` type to a function called [`unique_rowid()`](https://www.cockroachlabs.com/docs/stable/functions-and-operators#id-generation-functions), which generates a 64-bit ID combining some timestamp and some randomness that should seem pretty familiar by now.

-However, because CockroachDB involves having many cooperating nodes where writes can happen, a K-sorted ID won't make good utilization of available nodes in an insert-heavy system, and would perform much worse compared to a V4 UUID.
+However, because CockroachDB involves having many cooperating nodes where writes can happen, a K-sorted ID won't make good utilization of available nodes in an insert-heavy system, and would perform worse compared to a V4 UUID.
 Cockroach provides sharded keys to work around this problem and get the best of both worlds:

 > Even though timestamps avoid the worst bottlenecks of sequential IDs, they still tend to create a bottleneck because all insertions are happening at around the current time, so only a small number of nodes are able to participate in handling these writes.
 If you need more write throughput than timestamp IDs offer but more clustering than random UUIDs, you can use sharded keys to spread the load out across the cluster and reduce hotspots.

-Here's a simple example of Cockroach DDL where the K-ordered primary ID is hashed so that insert get random, uniform distribution:
+Here's a simple example of Cockroach DDL where the K-ordered primary ID is hashed so that inserts get random, uniform node distribution:

 ```
 CREATE TABLE posts (